irJERAD/steph/content/post/psychoacoustic.md

 _Communing with the executors of our destruction.
 Dining with the bullet_

-Mites target object of affection <br>
+Mite this target object of affection <br>
+Be Mine, is subject to rejection <br>
+Enough to get this last breadth in <br>
+Saturated fast among what is mixed with <br>

 ## Psycho Acoustic in Military